This feature is only available on paid accounts and requires Manager user level or higher.

 Goal Automation Triggers

-To create an Automation workflow based on Goal activity, follow these steps.
+To create an automation based on Goal activity, follow these steps.

 Navigate to the Automation page.